onsi/gomega/docs/index.md

 For the simplest cases, new matchers can be [created by composition](#composing-matchers).
 Please also take a look at the [Building Custom Matchers](https://onsi.github.io/ginkgo/#building-custom-matchers) section of the Ginkgo and Gomega patterns chapter in the Ginkgo docs for additional examples.

 In addition to composition, however, it is fairly straightforward to build domain-specific custom matchers.
-You can create new types that satisfy the `GomegaMatcher` interace *or* you can use the `gcustom` package to build matchers out of simple functions.
+You can create new types that satisfy the `GomegaMatcher` interface *or* you can use the `gcustom` package to build matchers out of simple functions.

 Let's work through an example and illustrate both approaches.